Codprog-Technologies/Codprog-clone/supabase/README.md

 ## Supabase Setup

-1. **Clone this repository** to your local machine and navigate to supabase
+1. **Clone this repository**

-   directory:
+   Clone to your local machine and navigate to supabase directory:

    ```shell
    git clone <repository-url>